While there is no direct formula to get the word count in Google Sheets, you can easily get it by using a combination of a few functions.

 Note that this formula works even if you have any leading, trailing, of double spaces in between the words.

-Get Word Count of an Entire Column
+Get Google Sheets to Count Words in an Entire Column

 You can also extend the above formula to give you the word count of all the text in an entire column.